Fire destroys organ, shatters stained glass at Nantes cathedral in France | International

 Fire destroys organ, shatters stained glass at Nantes cathedral in France

-A major fire broke out in the cathedral in the western French city of Nantes on Saturday, blowing out stained glass windows and destroying the grand organ in the 15th-century building, officials said.
+A fire in the 15-century cathedral in the western French city of Nantes blew out stained glass windows and destroyed the grand organ on Saturday, and officials said they suspected arson.
 Prosecutor Pierre Sennes told reporters three fires had been started at the site and authorities were treating the incident as a criminal act.
 He gave no other details.

-Dozens of firemen brought the fire under control after several hours.
-Smoke was still coming out of the Gothic structure after massive flames earlier engulfed the inside.
-The blaze comes just over a year after a major fire at the Notre Dame cathedral in Paris, which destroyed its roof and main spire.
+Officials said an investigation had been opened.
+The fire began in the early morning, engulfing the inside in massive flames, and dozens of firemen brought it under control after several hours.
+Smoke was still coming out of the Gothic structure later on Saturday morning.

+The blaze comes just over a year after a massive fire at the Notre-Dame Cathedral in Paris, which destroyed its roof and main spire.
+"After Notre-Dame, the St. Peter and St. Paul Cathedral is in flames.
+Support to the firemen who are taking all the risks to save the Gothic jewel," President Emmanuel Macron tweeted from Brussels, where he was attending an EU summit.

 Local fire chief Laurent Ferlay told reporters 104 firemen were still at the site to ensure the blaze was completely under control.
-The fire had broken out behind the grand organ, which was completely destroyed, he said.
+The fire broke out behind the grand organ, which was completely destroyed, he said.
 Stained glassed windows at the front of the cathedral were blown out.

 However, the damage was not as bad as initially feared.
-"We are not in a Notre Dame de Paris scenario.
+"We are not in the Notre-Dame de Paris scenario.
 The roof has not been touched," Ferlay said.

+Prime Minister Jean Castex and the culture and interior ministers were due to visit the scene later in the day. reporters.
+"I want to know what happened even if it's very early," Castex told reporters.

+Jean-Yves Burban, who runs a newsagent facing the cathedral, said he had opened his business and heard a bang at around 7:30 a.m.
+He went outside to see huge flames coming from the building.
+"I am shaking up because I've been here eight years and I see the cathedral every morning and evening," he told Reuters.
+"It's our cathedral and I've got tears in my eyes."

-It was not the first time fire has damaged the cathedral.
+It was not the first time fire has damaged the cathedral in Nantes, which is about 340 km (210 miles) southwest of Paris.
 It was partly destroyed during World War Two in 1944 after the Allied bombings.
 In 1972 a fire completely ravaged its roof.
 It was finally rebuilt 13 years later with a concrete structure replacing the ancient wooden roof.

-"The fire of 1972 is in our minds, but at this stage, the simulation is not comparable," Nantes Mayor Johanna Rolland told reporters.
-Cecile Renaud, who works in a bakery facing the cathedral and alerted the fire services early on Saturday, told BFM TV she had seen huge flames inside the building.

 - READ MORE ON: